lailawe/lailawe/README.md

-- 👋 Hi, I’m @lailawe
-- 👀 I’m new here and interested in anything and anyone.
-- 🌱 I’m currently starting to learn coding.
+I’m @lailawe.
+I’m new here and interested in anything and anyone.
+I’m currently starting to learn coding.
 I am an absolute beginner eager to learn and learn.
-Starting with Java Skript?!

 <!---
 lailawe/lailawe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.